The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 , only any files that do not exist are ignored.before_hook

-(block): Nested blocks used to specify command hooks that should be run before terraform
+(block): Nested blocks used to specify command hooks that should be run before tofu

 is called.

-Hooks run from the directory with the terraform module, except for hooks related to terragrunt-read-config
+Hooks run from the directory with the OpenTofu/Terraform module, except for hooks related to terragrunt-read-config

 and